 - Using the internet to sell or distribute illegal drugs

 - Transportation of illegal drugs in boats on federal waters

 - Drug crimes involving large amounts of illegal drugs

 - Money laundering of profits from drug crimes

 This is a part of your Fourth Amendment rights.
 If a search and seizure is conducted by police without a valid search warrant, and does not fall under an exception to the warrant requirement, then the search and seizure is considered unreasonable.

-Contact our Pennsylvania criminal defense lawyers now.
-Our experienced criminal attorneys along with our team of experts can fight the drug charge for you.
-Even if the evidence is overwhelmingly against you, our criminal attorneys can use effective strategies to reduce the negative consequences.
-In some cases, alternatives such as drug courts may be available.
-If you qualify for any alternative, our criminal attorneys will assist you to avail those alternatives.
+Contact our Pennsylvania criminal defense lawyer now.
+Our experienced criminal attorney can fight the drug charge for you.
+Even if the evidence is overwhelmingly against you, our criminal attorney can use effective strategies to reduce the negative consequences. .From our office in Montgomery County, PA, we represent clients all over Pennsylvania.
+Call us for a free consultation.